enkodellc/blazorboilerplate/README.md

 [![Gitter](https://badges.gitter.im/BlazorBoilerplate/community.svg)](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## Goal
-To create a boilerplate code base using Blazor / MatBlazor & .Net Core that includes most of the basic functionality of a starter kit (similar to AspnetBoilerplate) that is lean yet powerful for anyone to build off.
+To create boilerplate Blazor code that includes the most common functionality for an app that is lean yet powerful for anyone to start their own project rapidly.
 A repository that is not controlled by a corporation but by a community.
+Javascript Free!
+So far no Javascript has been written outside of the MatBlazor dependencies.

 # Live demo
 [Blazor Boilerplate](https://blazorboilerplate.com) - Kick the tires.
 The functionality grows every week.